hippie68/ps4-pkg-manager/README.md

 This is a desktop application, primarily made for Linux and macOS, to manage PS4 PKG files by storing their metadata in a database.
 This means that, once scanned, the PKG collection can be viewed without requiring physical access to the PKG files.
 The user can select list items and operate on them via a context menu.
 The context menu can be extended with custom commands ("Custom Actions"), to integrate 3rd party tools that accept command line arguments.

-The application is not finished yet, but it is already in a usable state.
-Don't let the unfinished state discourage you from trying it out: there is no functionality included to move, change, or delete PKG files.
-I'm putting it online now as a beta version because as the project is becoming more complex I believe it could greatly profit from bug reports, different opinions/ideas, and from code contributions.
-Ideally, it becomes a community project with multiple collaborators.

 Please report any bugs by creating an issue at https://github.com/hippie68/ps4-pkg-manager/issues.

 ## Some functions in more detail